-We need to ensure parents can access child care options that help kids build on the learning and development experiences they get at home with their families.
-But for too many families, the high cost and limited supply of child care options force them to rely on inconsistent or unsafe care options, or even cut their work hours or leave the workforce altogether.
-Meanwhile, because high-quality early care & education is such an expensive, labor-intensive service to deliver, providers of all sizes are faced with an entirely untenable business model that often translates into near-poverty wages for child care providers.
+We need to ensure parents can access child care and preschool options that help kids build on the learning and development experiences they get at home with their families.
+But for too many families, the high cost and limited supply of child care and preschool options force them to rely on inconsistent or unsafe care options, or even cut their work hours or leave the workforce altogether.
+Meanwhile, because high-quality early care & education is such an expensive, labor-intensive service to deliver, providers of all sizes are faced with an entirely untenable business model that often translates into near-poverty wages for early educators.

 The COVID-19 pandemic pushed the already-unstable industry to the brink of collapse, forcing widespread closures, exploiting the fragility of the market, and exacerbating longstanding challenges of both supply and demand in child care.
 It also created immense challenges for working parents, particularly moms, who were forced to make tough choices between work and caregiving.
 The American Rescue Plan and other crucial relief measures from the past year are providing critical emergency funding to prevent the already-unstable child care industry from collapsing entirely.
 But the relief funding was only intended to keep child care providers afloat and ensure essential workers could access care through the pandemic, not address the underlying instability of America’s child care market.

-Without question, child care is crucial to many families’ economic security and to children’s long-term success.
-It’s also an integral pillar supporting America’s economy.
+Without question, child care and preschool are crucial to many families’ economic security and to children’s long-term success.
+They’re also integral pillars supporting America’s economy.
 Now is the time for Congress to address America’s child care crisis once and for all with a significant investment in our early education system to ensure every family who needs it can access the care options that work for them.

 Engage Local Media